IBM/appsody-sample-quote-app/README.md

 The steps are similar to what we did for the backend application.

 First we need to generate the deployment yaml so that we can edit it.
+Change the current directory back to the frontend application and generate the deployment yaml.

 ```
+cd ../quote-frontend
 appsody deploy --generate-only
 ```